 HARMONIC DISSONANCE - SYNCHRON(ICIT)Y presents the findings from a three-day workshop at ICKAmsterdam in 2018, aimed at defining synchrony and decomposing it into its primary parts.
 These notions are used for further investigation and exploration into achieving the “dual utopia” of synchronicity.

 The research in progress has been performed by ICK dancers Arad Inbar and Sedrig Verwoert at the opening event of “Doornburgh Buitenplaats voor Kunst en Wetenschap” on 21.
-September 2018 and during the BNM Fest on 18.December 2018.
+September 2018 and during the BNM Fest on 18.December 2018 in Marseille (FR).
 In 2019 a performance and workshop with Suzanne Dikker and Suzan Tunca took place in the context of the Rotterdam Arts & Sciences Lab (RASL) symposium Transdisiplinary Compositions – Contemporary Challenges.
 A presentation about this research was given at the ICK Fest 2019.

 Harmonic Dissonance / Synchron(icit)y at AHK ID-Lab17-21 February 2020.